 Investors may want to keep a close eye on companies with products that are nearing market readiness.
 One key sign to watch out for are drugs that are in control group trials.

 Phases 1 and 2 of clinical trials don’t require controls, but phase 3, the final phase of trials before the drug heads off for FDA approval, does require controls.
 That said, controls are an expensive undertaking, and including a control group in one of the first two phases of trials may signal a company’s confidence in their product.

 Take a look at Clinicaltrials.gov to see the status of a company’s active trials.
-If there are a lot of them, those press releases might make total sense.
-If there aren’t so many, then the company might be blowing a little bit too much hot air.
+If there are a lot of them, those press releases might make sense.
+If there aren’t so many, then the company might be overstating its current capacity.

-Additionally, clinical trials have both primary and secondary endpoints, the goals the company was hoping to meet.
-A company that touts its secondary endpoints while remaining largely silent on its primary endpoints may be masking the fact that it didn’t do so well meeting them.
+Additionally, clinical trials have both primary and secondary endpoints: different goals the company was hoping to meet.
+A company that touts its secondary endpoints while remaining reticent about its primary endpoints may be masking the fact that it didn’t do so well meeting them.

 Biotech investing is a compelling and complex market segment.
 Because it’s highly regulated, and individual company performance can be sensitive to industry- and company-specific events (like regulatory changes and approvals) as well as market factors, it’s wise for investors to tread carefully as they become familiar with the dynamics of this market.

 Investors who have researched biotech companies and are ready to trade individual stocks can start by opening an online brokerage account.
 Given the higher price of some biotech stocks, it’s also possible to buy fractional shares.
 You can also consider trading an ETF with a biotech focus, which can provide more diversification, which can help offer some protection against risk.

 Will investing in biotech stocks support your goals?
 When you become a SoFi Member, you have complimentary access to financial professionals who can help address important questions like this.